Sensory-Cloud/cpp-sdk/README.md

 The homebrew package manager for MacOS maintains version matched binaries of protobuf and gRPC that can be used for a system-wide installation of these two libraries.
-To install with a system-wide installation of gRPC and protobuff on MacOS, use the following snippet:
+To install with a system-wide installation of protobuf and gRPC on MacOS, use the following snippet:

 ```shell